Behdad Sami: Personal life

 Behdad was an actor in the film production of The Winner, which released Winter of 2012.
 In May 2011, Sami posed for the NOH8 photo campaign, showing his support to the silenced men and women around the world.
 Behdad was co-owner and co-founder of KTJB Presents production company.
 In May 2012, KTJB released its first stop-animation official music video for rapper David Banner, which featured singer Chris Brown.
+In 2019, Behdad starred in the film Trunkful, which was also accepted into the Miami Urban Film Festival.

-Behdad Sami Interactive
+Legendary Rejects

-In 2014, he founded Behdad Sami Interactive which focuses on video games, apps, and entertainment.
+In 2014, he founded Legendary Rejects which focuses on video games, apps, and entertainment.
 Get 'Em was the first video game title he created and released in 2016 for the Apple iOS and Android platforms.
 Behdad wrote, produced, and directed Get 'Em, as well as created the music and was a voice actor in the game.
 On October 19, 2017, Behdad wrote, designed, and published the Get 'Em children's graphic novel, on iBooks.
 On June 21, 2018, Behdad Sami Interactive released the Get 'Em iMessage stickers app.
 The stickers' app has artwork from the actual video game and graphic novel iBook.
+In addition the Get ‘Em franchise and spin-off games, Legendary Rejects also released a movie streaming app in 2023.